Last updated on

-Strategic goods are weapons and dual-use goods (i.e. goods that have both civil and military use).
+Strategic goods are weapons and dual-use goods, that is goods that have both civil and military use.
 Their export is subject to control in order to safeguard international security.
 Export control seeks to prevent the use of these strategic goods for undesirable ends, such as the use of weapons to violate human rights or the production of weapons of mass destruction.
 Therefore, companies involved in the trade of these items have to comply with strict rules.

 Competent instances in Belgium

 In Belgium, since 2003, the three Regions are competent for issuing the licenses for the import, export and transit of weapons, defence-related products and dual use goods with the exception of licenses requested by the Belgian Army or the Federal Police.

 The relevant points of contact for companies, depending on the location where they are registered, are:

 - Walloon Region, Direction de la gestion des licences d’armes;

 - Flemish Region, Strategic Goods Control Unit.

 In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, Licence Unit.